Castlemaine Gold Project

 Competent Persons Statement

-The information in this release that relates to the exploration results of the Company is based on information compiled by Mr Lance Govey, a competent person who is a Member of The Australasian Institute of Mining and Metallurgy.
-Mr Govey is an employee of BinEx Consulting who is engaged as the Exploration Manager for the Company.
-Mr Govey has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration results, Mineral Resources and Ore Reserves’.
-Mr Govey consents to the inclusion in this document of the matters based on his information in the form and context in which it appears.
+The information for the Victorian Projects as well as the DOM’s Hill, Marble Bar and Pear Creek Projects in Western Australia is based on information compiled by Dr Luke Mortimer, a competent person who is a Member of The Australian Institute of Geoscientists.
+Dr Mortimer is an employee engaged as the Exploration Manager for the Company and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the ‘Australasian Code for Reporting of Exploration results, Mineral Resources and Ore Reserves’.
+Dr Mortimer consents to the inclusion in this document of the matters based on his information in the form and context in which it appears.